cascadiajs/2015.cascadiajs.com/website/public/news/get-excited.md

 We are arranging for shuttle service to pick people up from the Bellingham Amtrak and bring them either to the Bellingham Best Western or Semiahmoo.
 When you disembark from the train **please proceed directly outside and board the shuttle**.
 The shuttles will be departing on-time.
 More information on shuttle departure times in the [CascadiaFest Travel Guide](http://2015.cascadiajs.com/travel/).

+### Note on Tuesday Night at Semiahmoo

+Having second thoughts about driving up to Semiahmoo first thing Wednesday?
+We still have some rooms available for Tuesday night and would like to put them to good use.
+If you'd like to book a Tuesday night room at the heavily discounted rate of $100/night, please email info@cascadiajs.com.

 ## MOAR Workshops!